In our previous blog posts and videos, we have talked about:

 Considerations For Treatment

-- Evaluation: Taking a comprehensive case history looking at family history, speech problems, school and work behavior, previous treatment protocols, and more.
-This lets you clearly see the individual’s position on the spectrum.
+- Evaluation: Take a comprehensive case history, looking at family history, speech problems, school and work behavior, previous treatment protocols, and more.
+This lets you see the individual’s position on the spectrum.

 - To help patients understand their case clearly and explain the path to recovery to them.
 This protocol allows patients to have a better attitude towards recovery on their way to stop cluttering speech.

 - Bringing patients to the point of awareness to help them see the real problem with their speech patterns helps them see the need for therapy.
-Like we discussed earlier, patients aren’t always aware that they clutter.
+As we discussed earlier, patients aren’t always aware that they are cluttered.